 But What Are The Risks?

 So even though it is studied that drinking while breastfeeding and waiting until the mother has sobered up to feed her baby is acceptable, that is not to say that there aren’t risks associated with drinking with a baby.
 It’s important to know the difference between having a few occasional drinks and binge drinking.
-Some risks associated with this may include, dropping your baby while intoxicated, accidental smothering of baby if bed sharing, or accidentally hurting baby (Research suggests you are three times more likely to have an accidental fall if you’ve been drinking than if not).
-It is also not advisable to breastfeed baby is alcoholism is a problem with the mother or her family has a history of alcoholism.
+Some risks associated with this may include, dropping your baby while intoxicated, accidental smothering of a baby if bed sharing, or accidentally hurting baby (Research suggests you are three times more likely to have an accidental fall if you’ve been drinking than if not).
+It is also not advisable to breastfeed a baby if alcoholism is a problem with the mother or her family has a history of alcoholism.
 This opens a whole new group of problems.

 Will Alcohol Help My Milk Supply?

 It is also a myth that alcohol can stimulate milk production.
-Alcohol reduces the release of milk via the let down reflex.
+Alcohol reduces the release of milk via the letdown reflex.
 Babies that were fed after their mother drank alcohol were shown to have eaten 20% less, although they made up for the loss by eating more frequently later on.
 But, what about beer?
 I’m sure we’ve all heard that the darker the beer, the better it is for milk production.
 “There is limited evidence that barley, used to make beer, can stimulate the secretion of the hormone prolactin, which is involved in milk production.
 The big question is how the two opposing forces—the milk-stymieing effects of alcohol and the milk-promoting effects of barley—balance out when a nursing mom imbibes a beer.
 No studies have tackled this one yet.”

 In Conclusion, Worry Not!